 - 2.6.1.01 ASA encourages farmers to implement conservation plans to bring their highly erodible land into compliance.
 ASA endorses the implementation of voluntary best management and conservation practices that reduce soil erosion and improve water quality.
 Conservation plans should allow for adaptive management.
 Public funding should be available for land altering practices required by conservation plans.
 (2015) - 2.6.1.02 Future requirements for conservation plans should be changed or exceptions allowed (minimum area and width) for erosion control, grass strips, wildlife food plots and other similar measures.
 ASA encourages requirements for conservation plans that promote flexibility for soil conservation and water quality practices. - 2.6.1.03 ASA urges the Natural Resources Conservation Service (NRCS) to recognize the full value of no-tilled, strip-tilled, ridge-tilled, narrow row or solid-seeded soybeans and the use of cover crops.
-(2015) - 2.6.1.04 ASA supports Conservation Reserve Program (CRP) or other national conservation programs for the most fragile and environmentally sensitive lands.
-ASA supports efforts to ensure that water quality objectives remain a priority under CRP and are reflected in rental contracts. - 2.6.1.05 ASA encourages the Farm Service Agency to enforce the 25% total tillable acres cap on CRP acres per county. - 2.6.1.06 ASA does not support the requirement to reseed established CRP grasses when CRP is reenrolled. - 2.6.1.07 ASA opposes subjecting all Conservation Reserve Program (CRP) payments to Self-Employment Contribution Act (SECA). - 2.6.1.08 ASA supports allowing small, irregularly shaped whole fields into the continuous enrollment CRP program. - 2.6.1.09 ASA encourages the USDA to maintain the current penalties incurred on CRP acres withdrawn early from the CRP program. - 2.6.1.10 ASA supports full funding of the Environmental Quality Incentives Program (EQIP) for both commodity and livestock projects.
+(2015) - 2.6.1.04 ASA supports Conservation Reserve Program (CRP) or other national conservation programs targeting the most fragile and environmentally sensitive lands.
+ASA supports efforts to ensure that water quality objectives remain a priority under CRP and are reflected in rental contracts.
+(2017) - 2.6.1.05 ASA encourages the Farm Service Agency to enforce the 25% total tillable acres cap on CRP acres per county. - 2.6.1.06 ASA does not support the requirement to reseed established CRP grasses when CRP is reenrolled. - 2.6.1.07 ASA opposes subjecting all Conservation Reserve Program (CRP) payments to Self-Employment Contribution Act (SECA). - 2.6.1.08 ASA supports allowing small, irregularly shaped whole fields into the continuous enrollment CRP program. - 2.6.1.09 ASA encourages the USDA to maintain the current penalties incurred on CRP acres withdrawn early from the CRP program. - 2.6.1.10 ASA supports increasing the cap on CRP acres to aid in the implementation of the program.
+(2017) - 2.6.1.11 ASA supports full funding of the Environmental Quality Incentives Program (EQIP) for both commodity and livestock projects.
 States and counties should be allowed to choose and administer all soil conservation, water conservation and water quality programs that best meet the needs at the local level.